 Gabriel found The Omega Studios’ School online, and after doing research on other schools, decided that Omega would be the best fit to meet his vocational objectives.
 He enrolled in the twelve month-long Comprehensive Recording Industry Program, since he knew that would give him the widest range of training.

 Immediately after graduating, Gabriel made trips to California and New York City for interviews with various studios.
 After talking with about eight different studios in New York, he landed an internship at Atlantic Records’ Lounge Studios in Times Square.
-He worked as quickly as possible to find a cheap apartment, packed his bags, and moved to Brooklyn.

 Gabriel’s first few months were spent sitting in sessions with Mixedbyblue, a Grammy-winning engineer who worked with artists such as Solange Knowles, Kendrick Lamar, and Skepta.
 He studied his mixes piece by piece, asking lots of questions.
 Gabriel helped back up, bounce, edit, and clean versions of songs as well as matching songs to the correct autotune note by ear.
 The owner and staff of Lounge would continue to help Gabriel develop his Engineering skills by giving him challenges as well as more autonomy.